Cogswell Interchange: Origins

 The city began purchasing land and demolishing buildings in the 1950s in anticipation of the highway construction.
 In the 1960s, urban renewal planning was underway all over North America and Europe, and Halifax was no exception.
 In 1962, the city placed advertisements in newspapers seeking development proposals for the Central Redevelopment Area, an area of several city blocks worth of older wood-framed buildings.
 This eventually became Scotia Square, a complex of office, residential and hotel towers atop parking garages and a shopping mall.

 The developers of Scotia Square, a project of a scale hitherto unattempted in the Maritimes, stressed the importance of improved transport infrastructure to the complex and commissioned a study recommending a conceptual precursor to "Harbour Drive", a proposed elevated freeway running parallel to the water, similar to the Gardiner Expressway in downtown Toronto.

 A.D.
 Margison & Associates, successor to the firm which designed the Gardiner Expressway decades earlier, was hired by the city in 1967 to formally design the new highway and interchange.
 Opposition to the plan began to mount, led by the Nova Scotia Association of Architects with Allan F. Duffus at the helm.
 Many architects, engineers and planners spoke out against the destruction of the historic urban core and stated that it was not too late to build "simpler roads," which would require less demolition.
 Duffus produced an alternate plan, which A.D.
 Margison & Associates said would "overload the streets with traffic by 1970" and was rejected by city council, which feared that any changes to the interchange plan would jeopardise tenancy agreements made with respect to Scotia Square.

 After demolition of the remaining buildings on the site, construction of the interchange began in 1969.
 It opened in 1970, the same year the municipal government recanted and cancelled construction of the remainder of Harbour Drive.
 It then cost $5.8 million.

 Demolition and redevelopment

 In the decades since construction, the interchange became a much-maligned feature of downtown Halifax.
 It was considered excessively large and pedestrian unfriendly.
-It separates downtown from the North End and the waterfront from the uphill areas.
+It separated downtown from the North End and the waterfront from the uphill areas.

 Over the years there were several proposals for its demolition.
 The most current, the Cogswell Interchange Lands Plan, is being implemented.

 The plan aims to offer quality urban design and promote economic development through a number of goals: